remotesynth/certifiedfreshevents/content/speakers/tom-preston-werner.md

 draft: false
 ---

-Building [Chatterbug](https://chatterbug.com/) and [RedwoodJS](https://redwoodjs.com/).
-Tom was formerly GitHub's cofounder and CEO and now serves on the board of [@Netlify](https://twitter.com/Netlify) , [@HackClub](https://twitter.com/HackClub).
-He is also an angel investor and pilot.
-Tom is the creator pf Gravatar, Jekyll, SemVer and TOML.
+Tom Preston-Werner is a software developer, inventor, and entrepreneur living and working in San Francisco.
+He is currently the cofounder and Chief Product Officer of Chatterbug, the best way to learn a foreign language online.
+He’s also building RedwoodJS, a full-stack JavaScript web framework for the Jamstack.
+Prior to these, Tom cofounded GitHub in 2008, where he served as CEO and helped grow it into the world’s most popular code collaboration tool.
+On the side, Tom is an angel investor and philanthropist, with an investment thesis focused on fighting climate change.
+In his spare time, Tom enjoys flying helicopters, snowboarding, and chasing his three young children around the house while making dinosaur noises.